CERTCC/SSVC/doc/md_src_files/030_representingInformation.md

 35    ¦   ¦   ¦   ¦   ¦       ¦   ¦--A:H  Critical
 ```

-This sample is a snippet of the CVSSv3.0 base scoring algorithm represented as a decision tree.
+This sample is a snippet of the CVSS version 3.0 base scoring algorithm represented as a decision tree.
 The full tree can be found in [doc/graphics/cvss_tree_severity-score.txt](https://github.com/CERTCC/SSVC/tree/main/doc/graphics).
 This tree representation is functional, but not as flexible or aesthetic as might be hoped.
 The visualizations provided by R are geared towards analysis of decision trees in a random forest ML model, rather than operations-research type trees.